pandas-dev/pandas/doc/source/contributing.rst

     python make.py clean
     python make.py html

-Starting with *pandas* 0.13.1 you can tell ``make.py`` to compile only a single section of the docs, greatly reducing the turn-around time for checking your changes.
+You can tell ``make.py`` to compile only a single section of the docs, greatly reducing the turn-around time for checking your changes.
 You will be prompted to delete ``.rst`` files that aren't required.
 This is okay because the prior versions of these files can be checked out from git.
 However, you must make sure not to commit the file deletions to your Git repository!

 ::